-Each Programme partner country has designated the first-level controller(s) responsible for carrying out the verifications in relation to all beneficiaries on its territory, as outlined in Article 46 of Regulation (EU) No [draft Interreg regulation].
+Each Programme partner country has identified controller(s) responsible for carrying out the verifications in relation to all beneficiaries on its territory, as outlined in Article 46 of Regulation (EU) No [draft Interreg regulation].
 Each country has also submitted to the MA a detailed description of the control system setup and the systems described are either centralised (Sweden, Ireland, Iceland, Finland) or decentralised (Norway, Faroe Islands, Greenland).
-The full description will be included in the description of the management and control system in accordance with Article 63 of Regulation (EC) No [draft CPR regulation].
+The full description will be included in the description of the management and control system in accordance with Article 69 of Regulation (EC) No [draft CPR regulation].